quicwg/base-drafts/draft-ietf-quic-recovery.md

   that create an RTT sample less than min_rtt.

 reordering_threshold:
-: The largest packet number gap between the largest acked retransmittable packet and an unacknowledged retransmittable packet before it is declared lost.
+: The largest packet number gap between the largest acknowledged retransmittable packet and an unacknowledged retransmittable packet before it is declared lost.